makandra/apify/README.md

       puts "Response: #{e.response_body}"
     end

+Use the `:protocol` option to connect using SSL:

+    client = Apify::Client.new(:host => 'api.site.com', :user => 'api', :password => 'secret', :protocol => 'https')

-An example for an API can be found under the `examples/client` directory inside the repository.
+An example for an API client can be found under the `examples/client` directory inside the repository.

 Dealing with dates and timestamps